 4. Embrace the Professional Referral Factor

-People like your photographer and wedding planner have worked with videographers in the past and will be able to suggest filmmakers they've liked or that they've heard good things about through previous clients.
+People like your photographer, wedding planner and DJ have worked with videographers in the past and will be able to suggest filmmakers they've liked or that they've heard good things about through previous clients.

-The Knot Tip: Many photography studios also offer videography, and it usually makes sense to book a package for both.
-A pair of pros from the same company will have an easy working rapport and use that to get you great shots.
+The Knot Tip: Many wedding photography studios also offer event videography, so it can make sense to book a package for both.
+You might also look for photo and video pros from different companies who have worked together in the past—ensuring these wedding vendors have an easy rapport is key to getting your desired final product.

 5. Seek Out Reviews

 The Knot Tip: Keep in mind that if the reference was married a year or more ago, things that seemed like a big deal then could matter less now.
-It's a red flag if the bride starts out with a sentence like, "The video came out great, but…" The bride may not care now that the videographer showed up late, but you should be wary.
+It's a red flag if the couple starts out with a sentence like, "The video came out great, but…" The couple may not care now that the videographer showed up late, but you should be wary.

 6. Meet Them in Person Before You Decide

 You need to feel at ease with your videographer.
 (They'll be following you around on your wedding day, after all!)
-It's best to meet them in person, but Facetime or Skype also works well in a pinch.
+It's best to meet them in person, but Zoom also works well if you're hosting a destination wedding and can't travel for an in-person meeting.
 Once you've met with one or two potential pros, ask to see a full video or two (clips only tell part of the story and you want to know what your entire film might look like).

 The Knot Tip: Finding the right person also means asking the right questions.
-Start with our list of must-ask questions to potential videographers right here.
+Start with our list of must-ask questions to potential videographers.

 7. Get the Most Out of Your Contract

-Your contract should include the coverage time (as in, how long your videographer will be at your venue), how many shooters you'll have, an itemized list of the finished product (highlight reels, trailers, digital media files), nitty-gritty logistical details (time and location), cancellation policies and, of course, the fee.
+Your contract should include the coverage time (as in, how long your videographer will be at your venue), how many shooters you'll have, an itemized list of the finished product (highlight reels, raw footage, trailers, digital media files), nitty-gritty logistical details (time and location), cancellation policies and, of course, the fee.
 If it's not outlined in the contract, don't assume you're going to get it.
-Any extras, like an engagement video session or a same-day edit, need to be in there.
+Any extras, like an engagement video session or a same-day edit to share on social media, need to be in there.
 If they're not and you want them, ask about it.